rust-stuco/lectures/week12/slides.md

 # Why Async Message Passsing?

-* An option for maintaing shared state
+* An option for maintaining shared state
 * A convenient way to link async code with sync code
     * Async server handling sends data to sync processing thread
 * Most libraries provide tailored channels for specific use cases